-3.3.1.3 Trophic magnification factors (TMFs)
+3.3.1.4 Trophic magnification factors (TMFs)

 The trophic magnification factor (TMF) is a measure to evaluate biomagnification occurring in food webs.
 In the Guidance Document on Information Requirements, Chapter R.7.10.1.1, TMF is defined as the concentration increase in organisms with an increase of one trophic level.
-Again, a TMF greater than one indicates accumulation within the food chain.
-As already discussed in the BMF chapter sample collection is often restricted to tissue or serum samples with increasing body size of predators due to ethical reasons and due to the challenging logistics with respect to sampling and laboratory constraints.
+Again a TMF greater than one indicates accumulation within the food chain.